ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 When it comes to Urolithin A supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Urolithin A vary significantly in how well your body absorbs and uses them — and Urolithin A vs Pomegranate Extract is one of the most commonly compared pairs.

-Urolithin A has a higher bioavailability tier (high (S1 — best tier)) compared to Pomegranate Extract (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Urolithin A has high absorption compared to Pomegranate Extract (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Urolithin A carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Pomegranate Extract carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Urolithin A shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Pomegranate Extract shows moderate absorption and is classified as Customer Choice.

 The active postbiotic metabolite that activates mitophagy (cellular cleanup of damaged mitochondria).
 Only ~40% of people can convert pomegranate ellagitannins to Urolithin A — direct supplementation bypasses this.